qmk/qmk_firmware/keyboards/sck/m0116b/readme.md

 # Golden Delicious aka M0116B

-The Golden Delicious, or M0116B, is a replacement PCB for the Apple M0116 and M0118 keyboards, the best keyboard Apple ever made...
+The Golden Delicious (aka M0116B) is a replacement PCB for the Apple M0116 and M0118 keyboards, the best keyboard Apple ever made...

 Installation Information: